marrlab/InstantDL/instantdl/README.md

 "use_pretrained_weights": false, # Set to true if you want to use pretrained weights "pretrained_weights_path": false, # Set a relative file path from your project directory with the filename here.
-"batchsize": 2, # Set the batchsize depeding on your GPU capabilities "Iterations_Over_Dataset": 200, # Set how many iterations over the dataset should be taken for learning.
+"batchsize": 2, # Set the batchsize depeding on your GPU capabilities "iterations_over_dataset": 200, # Set how many iterations over the dataset should be taken for learning.
 It might stop automatically if no improvement on the validation set was measured after 25 epochs

 Set data augmentation parameters here